The Talking Baobab Tree Honors and Awards:

 "Guess what!
 The baobab tree is saving the jewels for you!
 There they are, the pictures on every page (and the wisdom that comes with them)."

 "A lovely folktale on the importance of wisdom, truth, and keeping your word."

-Marie-Monique Steckel, President
+- Marie-Monique Steckel, President

 French Institute Alliance Française, New York, NY

-prestigious designations in the book
+prestigious designations in the book publishing

-industry signifying exceptional merit.
+industry signifying a book of exceptional merit.

 STARRED KIRKUS REVIEW